UniAP2022/UniAP/README.md

-Transcript: "there was not one family among their acquaintance who had reared and supported a boy accidentally found at their door not one young man whose origin was unknown her father had no ward and the squire of the parish no children".
+Ground truth: "there was not one family among their acquaintance who had reared and supported a boy accidentally found at their door not one young man whose origin was unknown her father had no ward and the squire of the parish no children".

 Origin audio + Universal perturbaion (init status: especially namely furthermore, SNR: 24.47):